-3.8.7 Counter Fraud Specialist (CFS)
+3.8.7 Local Counter Fraud Specialist (LCFS)

-The CFS is responsible for taking forward all counter-fraud work locally in accordance with NHS requirements and reports directly to the DoF.
+The LCFS is responsible for taking forward all counter-fraud work locally in accordance with national standards and reports directly to the DoF or an accountable board member.

-Adherence to the NHS requirements is important in ensuring that the organisation has appropriate counter fraud, bribery and corruption arrangements in place and that the CFS will look to achieve the highest standards possible in their work.
+Adherence to NHSCFA counter fraud standards is important in ensuring that the organisation has appropriate counter fraud, bribery and corruption arrangements in place and that the LCFS will look to achieve the highest standards possible in their work.

-The CFS will work with key colleagues and stakeholders to promote counter fraud work, apply effective preventative measures and investigate allegations of fraud and corruption.
-In consultation with the director of finance, the CFS will report any cases to the NHSCFA.
-Where necessary, the CFS will ensure that other relevant parties are informed of allegations, such as HR is an employee is the subject of a referral.
+The LCFS will work with key colleagues and stakeholders to promote counter fraud work, apply effective preventative measures and investigate allegations of fraud and corruption.